Skip to main content

 Protein-based vaccines

-Two of the RSV vaccines available for adults (Arexvy made by GSK [formerly GlaxoSmithKline] and Abrysvo made by Pfizer) are made of a single surface protein from the virus, called protein F. The gene for protein F is added to cells in the lab, so that as the cells grow, the protein is made too.
+Two of the RSV vaccines available for adults (Arexvy and Abrysvo) are made of a single surface protein from the virus, called protein F. The gene for protein F is added to cells in the lab, so that as the cells grow, the protein is made too.
 It is then purified to remove the growth reagents and cellular debris.

-There are two key differences between the two protein-based vaccines:
+There are two key differences between the protein-based vaccines:

 1. Antigen: RSV exists in two types, called A and B. Abrysvo contains the F protein from both types, whereas Arexvy only contains a single F protein.
-Because the F protein in both types tends to be the same and because both vaccines have the same quantity of F protein, this difference is not anticipated to make one vaccine better than the other.
+Notably, the F protein in both types tends to be the same.
+Likewise, both vaccines have the same total quantity of F protein.
+For these reasons, this difference is not likely to make one vaccine better than the other.

 2. Adjuvant: Adjuvants help create a better immune response to a vaccine.
-Arexvy contains the same adjuvant as the shingles vaccine, but Abrysvo does not contain an adjuvant.
+Arexvy contains the same adjuvant as the shingles vaccine.
+Abrysvo does not contain an adjuvant.

 Ongoing studies will determine if these differences are relevant to each vaccine’s effectiveness.